canonical/lxd/doc/api-extensions.md

 ## event\_hub
 This adds support for `event-hub` cluster member role and the `ServerEventMode` environment field.

-## agent\_rename\_interfaces
+## agent\_nic\_config
-If set to true, on start-up the lxd-agent will rename the network interfaces to match the names of the instances network devices.
+If set to true, on VM start-up the lxd-agent will apply NIC config to change the names and MTU of the instance NIC devices.